Tort insurance: Full vs. limited

 Tort insurance allows auto insurance companies to recover the damages from the party that caused an accident.
-Tort insurance is not available from all insurance carriers and depends on the state you live in.
+Tort insurance isn’t a separate policy but is instead a coverage option, and it may or may not be available depending on the state you live in.

 Full tort vs. limited tort

 Tort is nuanced.
 There are variations, known as full tort and limited tort, that affect your ability to sue for damages.
-The limited vs. full tort terminology is used primarily in the three no-fault states that have tort options — Kentucky, New Jersey and Pennsylvania.
-In these states, you may have the option to retain your ability to sue another driver, essentially opting out of your state’s no-fault laws.
+The limited vs. full tort terminology is used primarily in three no-fault states: Kentucky, New Jersey and Pennsylvania.
+In these states, you may have the option to retain your ability to sue another driver for medical expenses and pain and suffering, essentially opting out of your state’s no-fault laws.

 Can I choose between full and limited tort?